Badhra Assembly constituency

-Badhra Assembly constituency is one of the 90 Vidhan Sabha constituencies in Haryana state in northern India.
+Badhra Assembly constituency is one of the 90 Legislative Assembly constituencies of Haryana state in northern India.

 Overview

 Previously in Bhiwani district, Badhra became part of the new Charkhi Dadri district in 2016.

 Badhra is part of Bhiwani-Mahendragarh Lok Sabha constituency along with eight other Assembly segments, namely, Dadri, Bhiwani, Tosham and Loharu in this district and Ateli, Mahendragarh, Narnaul and Nangal Chaudhry in Mahendragarh district.